Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Query the Data
 Duration: 1

 Check out the tables that the connector has created under the DEST_SCHEMA of the SERVICENOW_DEST_DB database.
-For each table in ServiceNow that is configured for synchronization, the connector creates the following table and views:
+For each table in ServiceNow® that is configured for synchronization, the connector creates the following table and views:

 - A table with the same name that contains the data in raw form, where each record is contained in a single VARIANT column.

 - A view named table_name__view that contains the data in flattened form, where the view contains a column for each column in the original table and a row for each record that is present in the original table.

 > aside negative
 > Warning!
 After you start the connector, it takes for the views to be created.
-The creation of the views relies on data in the ServiceNow sys_db_object, sys_dictionary and sys_glide_object tables.
-The connector loads metadata from these ServiceNow tables after you enable any table for synchronization.
+The creation of the views relies on data in the ServiceNow® sys_db_object, sys_dictionary and sys_glide_object tables.
+The connector loads metadata from these ServiceNow® tables after you enable any table for synchronization.
 It can take some time for the connector to load this metadata.
 Do not stop the warehouse during this time!

-- A view named table_name__view_with_deleted that contains the same data as table_name__view as well as rows for records that have been deleted in ServiceNow.
+- A view named table_name__view_with_deleted that contains the same data as table_name__view as well as rows for records that have been deleted in ServiceNow®.

-- A table table_name__event_log that contains the history of changes made to records in ServiceNow.
+- A table table_name__event_log that contains the history of changes made to records in ServiceNow®.

  To query from the raw data, check out [Accessing the raw data](https://other-docs.snowflake.com/en/connectors/servicenow/servicenow-accessing-data.html#accessing-the-raw-data).
 To query the views (recommended), check out [Accessing the flattened data](https://other-docs.snowflake.com/en/connectors/servicenow/servicenow-accessing-data.html#accessing-the-flattened-data).

 ### Use this query to identify number of incidents raised by month and priority
 Here's a little test query for you to identify the number of incidents raised by month and priority.
-Other example queries are provided on the Snowflake Connector for ServiceNow page in the Marketplace.
+Other example queries are provided on the Snowflake Connector for ServiceNow® page in the Marketplace.

 ```SQL
 USE ROLE SERVICENOW_READER_ROLE;